-In this example, we will use the Cylinder and Cone primitives to create a tool that can then be used to create a bevel on the end of a cylinder and can be saved for use any time you need to accomplish this task.
+In this example, we will use the Cylinder and Cone primitives to bevel on the end of a cylinder and add it to the User Catalog for future use .

 To create the cylinder

-- Select Build> Primitive> Cylinder , then click and drag to create a cylinder with a 24" diameter (12" Radius).
+- Select Build> Primitive> Cylinder , then click and drag to create a cylinder.

 To create a cone in the same location as the cylinder